eduvpn/documentation/ADD_NODE.md

 If everything was setup correctly, the node script should run without any problems!

+You can restrict the profiles you deploy on the node.
+By default, all profiles will be deployed.

+You can use the configuration option `profileList` in `/etc/vpn-server-node/config.php`.
+It takes an array containing a list of profiles to deploy on this particular node.
+The default, when the option is missing, is to deploy _all_ profiles on this node.
+Example:

+    'profileList' => ['office', 'sysadm'],

 You need to apply the changes on the node, as shown [here](PROFILE_CONFIG.md#apply-changes) if you make any changes to the profile's configuration on the controller.